 - Once the article has been accepted, you (the corresponding author) will receive an email with instructions for publication.

-- If you’re publishing OA in an Open Select (hybrid) journal, you will receive a discount on the usual APC (75% discount for the first 400 articles and 50% discount thereafter).
+- If you’re publishing OA in an Open Select (hybrid) journal, you will receive a discount on the usual APC (75% or 50% discount).

-- If you publish in a Taylor & Francis or Routledge Open (full OA) journal, you will be asked to pay whichever is lower of: the standard APC for the full OA journal you’re publishing in, or 75% discount off the prevailing Open Select APC.
+- If you publish in a Taylor & Francis or Routledge Open (full OA) journal, you will be asked to pay whichever is lower of: the standard APC for the full OA journal you’re publishing in, or the discounted prevailing Open Select APC (75% or 50% off).

 APCs vary by journal and are subject to occasional special offers.
-The standard APC for any Taylor & Francis journal is available via the Article Publishing Charge Finder.
+The standard APC for any Taylor & Francis journal is available via the Open Access Cost Finder.
 APCs are exclusive of tax.